bjmch/MRVSR/README.md

 The proposed Quasi-Static Video Set and the standard Vid4 dataset can be downloaded from [here](https://drive.google.com/drive/folders/1mbndVeCqdBs-flk-Z_s-ISJZISNYZ8XN?usp=sharing).
 Please unzip and place them in the `data` folder.
 They are used in evalution. *Sequence 1-XL* can be downloaded from [here](https://drive.google.com/file/d/1VKhLM8vjhFDgWy6f51yTI9dMaW1BVspe/view?usp=sharing).
 # Pre-trained models
 Pre-trained MRVSR, RFS3 and RLSP can be downloaded from [here](https://drive.google.com/drive/folders/1EzMWzV2sIJ4WYQycvedBoCqCNZP0BOD9?usp=sharing).
 Please place them in the `weights` directory.
 For MRVSR, we do not include the code of SRNL layer that is used at training time, for proprietary reasons.
+However, instead of using our SRNL layer, one can impose the hard Lipschitz constraint by using [the spectral normalization code from (Ryu et al.)] (https://github.com/uclaopt/Provable_Plug_and_Play/).

-However, the weights of MRVSR are already normalized by our SRNL code, ready to be used for inference.
+In any case, the weights of MRVSR available above are already normalized by our SRNL code, ready to be used for inference.

 # Evaluation
 Please change the current working directory to `code`:
 ```